 Always remove your shirt at bedtime if you forget to apply suntan lotion and find your skin burned by the sun.
-The more nightclothes you wear, the more painful and prolonged your sunburn will be.
+The more night clothes worn, the more painful and prolonged the effects of the sunburn.

-Sunburn involves UV rays penetrating the skin and damaging the cells beneath, which is why we often blister and peel.
-Wearing a shirt will rub against and aggravate sunburn on the back and shoulders, so it’s preferable to minimize clothing.
+Sunburn involves UV rays penetrating the skin and damaging the cells, so we often blister and peel.
+Wearing a shirt will rub against and aggravate sunburn on the back, arms, and shoulders.

-This is important at night when attempting to sleep.
-The impact of sunburn isn’t immediate, as it takes several hours to make itself known.
-This means discomfort will likely peak as you prepare for bed.
+This is important at night when sleeping.
+The impact of sunburn isn’t immediate because it takes several hours to become apparent.
+This means the discomfort will likely peak as you prepare for bed.

-There are various benefits to sleeping naked, which are magnified if you have a sunburn.
-A shirt, especially a tight-fitting one, will feel sore against burned skin on the back and shoulders.
+There are various benefits to sleeping without clothes, which are magnified if you have sunburn.
+A shirt, especially a tight-fitting one, will irritate burned skin.

-Sleep is vital to healing sunburn, as it allows the body to heal.
-Relieve any immediate pain, adjust your sleeping position, and remove your shirt.
+Sleep is vital to healing sunburn because it allows the body to heal.
+Relieve any immediate pain, adjust your sleeping position, and remove your shirt to expedite recovery.